Newton Mearns: Economy

 Farming continues to be important to the south of Mearns Cross and stretching to Fenwick and Eaglesham Moors.
 A major Bleach Works and textile finishing centre was constructed at Netherplace.
 The empty building was demolished in 2016 after it was the source of a major fly infestation across Newton Mearns and Clarkston.
 The site where the building was is visible from the M77 motorway.

 Transport

 Traffic through the town's A77 or Ayr Road was reduced significantly after the M77 motorway extension opened in 1997.
 Transport links improved further in May 2006 with the opening of the Glasgow Southern Orbital dual carriageway, and its connection to the M77.

 As well as minor and major roads, the town has bus links with the centre of Glasgow, Kilmarnock, and Ayr.
 The town is served by two local railway stations, Patterton and Whitecraigs which run trains to Glasgow Central station amongst others.

 Education

-Mearns has nine primary schools and four high schools, including one independent school: The neighbouring town of Giffnock has the local Roman Catholic high school of St Ninians High School.
+Mearns has nine primary schools and four high schools, including one Private school: The neighbouring town of Giffnock has the local Roman Catholic high school of St Ninians High School.